Samuel Eells: Last years

 After his partnership with Salmon P. Chase, Eells endeavored to practice law on his own again.
 This did not last very long, because, as had long been expected, his health began to fall apart.
 Eells tried several tactics to try to recover his health, such as spending the winter of 1840 in Cuba, but nevertheless, he died in 1842 in Cincinnati at the home of his friend S. W. Pomeroy, wracked with arthritis and tuberculosis.
 The middle joint of his rheumatic ring finger remains in the possession of the Alpha Delta Phi fraternity as a testament to his courage and willpower.

 Samuel Eells was buried in the Eells family plot in Woodland Cemetery in Cleveland, Ohio.
+His remains were later repatriated to the Alpha Delta Phi fraternity house at Hamilton College, and eventually reburied in the College cemetery in 1999.

 Legacy

 Though noteworthy in their time, Eells' works are not widely read today and are treated mostly as historical artifacts.
 Alpha Delta Phi, however, is a thriving organization.
-It is divided into two branches—the Society, with five chapters and two affiliates, and the all-male Fraternity, with dozens of chapters in the United States and Canada.
+It is divided into two branches—the Society, with six chapters and four affiliates, and the all-male Fraternity, with dozens of chapters in the United States and Canada.